-Students are billed $6,212 per credit unit at the beginning of each quarter with payment due before the start of classes.
-International students enroll in a minimum of 3 credit units each term, with exception to the final term of study, as per U.S. student visa (F1) guidelines.
+International students enroll in a minimum of 3 credit units each term, except the final term of study as per U.S. student visa (F1) guidelines.